kalthommusa/Face-Mask-Application/README.md

 # Notes & Results

-By feeding the classifier with 360 images, it gets the chance to learn and gather enough information about mask and no_mask data, and understand the relationship between input and output, and as a result,the accuracy of the classifier is  which is promacing and indicate a good performance and accurate predictions.
+By feeding the classifier with 360 images, it has the opportunity to learn and gather enough information about the mask and no_mask data, and understand the relationship between input and output, as a result, the classifier's accuracy is promising and indicates excellent performance and accurate predictions.

 ![](images/accuracy.png)

-I tested the app on several images, and the overall performance of the classifier seems very good.
+I've tested the app on several images, and the overall performance of the classifier seems pretty excellent.

-Thus, no need to retrain the classifier nor gathering more data.
+Therefore, there is no need to retrain the classifier nor collect more data.

-However, the classifier failed to correctly classify the images below.

 correct mask1 prediction: